bigtreetech/docs/docs/Panda_Aura_A1mini.md

     - ② Current Device Name

-    - ③ Click Switch to turn on and off the RGB Light effects.
+    - ③ Use the 'Switch' button to turn the RGB lighting effects on or off.

     - ④ Automatically turns RGB effect ON and OFF following the printers stock light.